bitcoinops/bitcoinops.github.io/_topics/en/compact-block-relay.md

   - title: "Rust Bitcoin #1088 adds structures and methods for compact blocks"
     url: /en/newsletters/2022/08/03/#rust-bitcoin-1088

+  - title: Discussion about inconsistent mempools and how that could affect compact block relay
+    url: /en/newsletters/2022/11/02/#better-peering-involves-tradeoffs

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #   - title: